AI Image Generator for Educators

 Faster, Classroom-Ready Image Generation

-Change: Consolidating the setup into a single screen with front-loaded inputs (Grade, Subject, Topic/Learning Goal) and added anticipatory suggestion chips.
+Change: Consolidating the setup into a single screen with front-loaded inputs (Grade, Subject, Topic/Learning Goal) and added anticipatory suggestion chips in the text-input box.

-Impact: Educators could generate a classroom-ready image in fewer steps, with higher first-try success and less fatigue, making the process faster, more reliable, and tailored to lesson needs.
+Impact: Educators can generate a classroom-ready image with higher first-try success and less fatigue, making the process faster and better tailored to lesson needs.

 Wireframes